 Connectivity and Battery Life

 We also ask testers to evaluate how quickly and easily the buds connected to their phones, and how far they were able to get from their phones before the signal cut out.
-In addition, we recorded any mid-run connectivity issues.
+Additionally, we recorded any mid-run connectivity issues.

 To assess battery life, we checked manufacturers’ claims against our testers’ experiences and noted discrepancies where they occurred.
 We’ll continually update this roundup with our test impressions of the best earbuds for running.
-Tell us what you think about your buds in the comments.

-Q+A with Test Editor Amanda Furrer
+with Test Editor Amanda Furrer

 Headshot of Jeff Dengate